ddc-java-13/we-the-people/docs/index.md

 ---
-title: We The People
+title:
 subtitle: "An app idea"
-menu: ERD
+menu: We The People
 order: 10
 ---